Do you want to automate the collection of MustGather data?

 4. LotusConnections-config.xml located in directory %WAS_HOME%\profiles\(your profile)\config\cells\(your cell)\LotusConnections-config stores properties that control common Lotus Connections features, such as the navigation bar links.
 This is a file to collect if navigation is not working correctly while navigating the various Lotus Connections Components

-If not using ISA Lite, support may instruct to enable tracing and provide a tracing data set for analysis.
-The following are instructions on how to implement Lotus Bookmarks Tracing:
+In some troubleshooting scenarios support may instruct to enable tracing and provide a tracing data set for analysis.
+The following are instructions on how to implement Lotus Communities Tracing:

 1. Log on to the WebSphere Application Server (WAS) integrated solutions console using an administrator ID

 2. Go to Troubleshooting -> Logs and Trace -> Logging and Tracing -> Server 1 (or server Activities is installed on) -> Diagnostic Trace Server -> Change Log Detail Levels -> please add the following *string and click Apply -> OK

 Activities specific trace strings.

 com.ibatis=finest: com.ibatis.common.jdbc.SimpleDataSource=finest: com.ibatis.common.jdbc.ScriptRunner=finest: com.ibatis.sqlmap.engine.impl.SqlMapClientDelegate=finest: java.sql.Connection=finest: java.sql.Statement=finest: java.sql.PreparedStatement=finest: java.sql.ResultSet=finest: com.ibm.openactivities.ExecutionContext=all

 **Note:** The DB trace settings are very verbose and are only really useful if you can limit server activity to reproducing a problem.